How to Update WordPress Automatically and Manually: A Complete Guide

 WordPress updates, though essential, may sometimes lead to certain pitfalls.
 Here’s a list of common issues and quick fixes:

-2. Server Timeouts: Large updates might lead to server timeout errors, especially on shared hosting.
-Use FTP to manually update files or try updating at off-peak hours.
+• Server Timeouts: Large updates may cause server timeout errors, particularly on shared hosting.
+Use FTP to update files, or try updating manually during off-peak hours.

-4. Theme Compatibility Issues: Switch temporarily to a default theme (e.g., Twenty Twenty-One) to see if the theme is causing the problem.
+• Theme Compatibility Issues: Switch temporarily to a default theme (e.g., Twenty Twenty-One) to determine if the theme causes the issue.

 Knowing these pitfalls and how to handle them helps you troubleshoot updates more confidently and minimize downtime.